People I Work With:

 Feel that there’s a gap between how you view the world and how ‘everyone else’ sees things?

-Working with me you can:
+In therapy with me you will:

 Ready to begin our work together and start on the path toward the change you seek?